mkehrt/base16-builder/README.md

 # Base16 Builder
+Fork by mkehrt to remap colors to vim syntax groups in a way I like.

 Easily build color variations of Base16 with YAML scheme definitions and ERB templates.
 See the [Base16](https://github.com/chriskempson/base16) repository for more information.
 Requires Ruby 1.9 or greater.